 Projects in which software is developed to integrate existing components or allow them to work together in a technically new manner are also regarded as R&D projects.
 Pursuant to a supplementary condition, you will need to have developed the existing software components primarily in-house and to have already implemented them in your company.
 The explanation of this definition reveals that not all the activities involved in the development of software come into consideration for WBSO support.
-Activities focused on the application, collation or implementation of software are deemed to be construction work and not R&D. Nor are projects focused on the design and construction of new functionality (building blocks, modules and packages, etc.) based on existing or available technologies (software and techniques) or the staff, perform a study, or make purchases.
+Activities focused on the application, collation or implementation come into consideration for WBSO support.
+Activities focused on the application, collation or implementation of software are deemed to be construction work and not R&D. Nor are projects focused on the design and construction of new functionality (building blocks, modules and packages, etc.) based on existing or available technologies (software and techniques) or the construction of a new system deemed to constitute R&D projects.
+This is still applicable even if you first need to become familiar with the technology and train staff, perform a study, or make purchases.

+The demarcations employed in defining 'new software

 The demarcations employed in defining 'new software development' are explained in the following examples.